krdheeraj/node-express-app/README.md

 ## Execution

-After installation, execute the below command (make sure that port 3000 is not in use), and then navigate your browser to http://localhost:3000
+After node packages are installed, execute the below command (make sure that port 3000 is not in use and also you can change it accordingly).

 ```
 $ npm run start
 ```

+If there is no internal issues in the system and in the node packages installed, the web browser opens automatically and points to [](http://localhost:3000).

 # License ([MIT](https://opensource.org/licenses/MIT))